DefGuard/docs/deployment-strategies/upgrading.md

 {% hint style="warning" %}
 **Upgrading from 1.5.x?**

-We recommend upgrading to the latest **1.6.x** release before migrating to **2.x**.&#x20;
+We recommend upgrading to the latest **1.6.x** release before migrating to **2.x**.

-This ensures that all intermediate migrations and configuration changes are applied in the expected order, reducing the risk of upgrade-related issues.&#x20;
+This ensures that all intermediate migrations and configuration changes are applied in the expected order, reducing the risk of upgrade-related issues.

 Recommended upgrade path: **any → latest 1.6.x → 2.x.**
 {% endhint %}